julien66/ranking/README.md

 ## Installation Guide.
 This is a nodejs application, build on top of Express.
 - Install nodejs.
-- Clone this repo.
+- Clone this repo. - git clone
-- Install expressJS and all project dependencies (package.json)
+- Install expressJS and all project dependencies (package.json) - npm install

 ## Database MYSQL or POSTGRESQL - SEQUELIZE.
 This project is heavily relational and we choosed to rely on sequelize.